ooni/probe-cli/docs/design/dd-001-engine.md

 | Last-Updated | 2020-07-09   |
 | Status       | historic     |

-*Abstract* We describe our plan of replacing Measurement Kit for OONI Probe Android and iOS (in particular) and (also) the CLI.
+*Abstract.* We describe our plan of replacing Measurement Kit for OONI Probe Android and iOS (in particular) and (also) the CLI.

 ## Introduction